About

 I'm Nikolai and I love everything that has to do with data.
 In my work I try to apply statistical methods and approaches in unfamiliar contexts.
 This requires in particular the collection & archiving of new data sets as well as the appealing graphical presentation of the results.

 In my projects I generally work with R and Python.
-I studied environmental sciences, economics & statistics in Vienna, Lüneburg, Magdeburg & Bamberg.
+I studied environmental sciences, economics & statistics in Lüneburg, Magdeburg & Bamberg.
 My last research stay was in Osaka, Japan in early 2020.

 Current projects